 2. Don’t tell or Show Your Child that Stress is inevitable and we need to keep pushing ourselves.

 Generally, parents don’t directly tell their child that stress is inevitable and we need to keep pushing ourselves, rather in today‘s age, a large population of parents display this message through their actions and conversations.

-Those who are overburdened in offices, live in a constant state of overdrive, burn themselves out and become terrible when they miss a professional goal and at night becomes so wired that they use alcohol or sleep medication to calm them down.
+Those who are overburdened in offices, live in a constant state of overdrive, burn themselves out and become terrible when they miss a professional goal and at night becomes so wired that they use hard drinks or sleep medication to calm them down.

 Children in such environment tend to develop feelings of anxiety at a young and they start to worry too much about grades and feel pressurised to do better in school or in competitive exams.
 Most distressingly, we’re even witnessing stress-induced suicides in children.

 All in all, this is not a good lifestyle model for children.
 It’s no surprise that research shows that children whose parents are dealing with burnout at work are more likely to experience burnout at school.
 What we should be telling them instead: Learn to chill out.